 2001 – 2006

-There was an unusual background for the logo and emblem of the company.
+The company’s logo and emblem had an unusual background.
 It looks like a rectangle with a large rounding on the left side.
-There was there a green circle with a white rectangle inside.
+There was a green circle with a white rectangle inside.
 However, red dots now appear on the horizontal line where “Castrol” used to be.
 The closer they were to the right side, the more united they became.
 On the right was a red inscription with a slightly changed font.
 For example, the vertical line in the letter “a” was missing.

 2006 – 2023

-In the latest redesign to date, minimal changes have been made.
+In the latest redesign, minimal changes have been made.
 For example, the circle’s color became brighter, as did the red inscription.
-Moreover, it stretched to the entire length of the background.
+Moreover, it stretched across the entire background.

 2023 – today